Shenstone Parish Council Standing Orders

 15.3 Telephone and On-line banking to be set up with all banks.

-15.4 Payment by BACS transfer or Telephone banking to be encouraged.
+15.4 Payment by BACS transfer is preferred or telephone banking in exceptional circumstances.

 16 STANDING ORDERS TO BE GIVEN TO COUNCILLORS